USDOT: 4384551 | MC: MC-1719325 info@superivanllc.com | (786) 747-8516

 Final Preparations

-• Finish packing everything.
-Ideally, you should be done packing 2 days before the movers arrive.
-The last 48 hours are for cleaning, last-minute errands, and rest.
-Do not be packing when the crew shows up — it delays the entire schedule.
+• Finish packing.
+Done 2 days before the crew arrives.
+Last 48 hours: cleaning, errands, rest.
+Do not be packing when the crew shows up.

 • Drain outdoor equipment.
 Lawnmower gas, garden hose water, any appliances with water lines.
 All need to be empty and dry.